Military Service Obligations

 Are you being called to active duty or deployed?

-Print and fill out this Extended Absences Form.
+Fill out and then print this Extended Absences Form.
 Bring a copy to your academic advisor, IVETS, and your instructors.

 Meet with your academic advisor, the IVETS team, and your instructors to discuss your options: